200 Cigarettes: Release

-The film received generally negative reviews and grossed $6.8 million in the United States.
+The film received mostly unfavorable reviews and grossed $6.9 million in the United States.

-On Rotten Tomatoes the film has an approval rating of 30% based on 63 reviews, with an average rating of 4.4/10 and the consensus that it is "[a] clumsy and scattered comedy with a poorly executed script".
-On Metacritic the film has a score of 33% based on reviews from 26 critics, indicating "Generally unfavorable reviews."
+On Rotten Tomatoes, the film has a "rotten" approval rating of 30% based on 64 reviews, with an average rating of 4.4/10.
+The website's critics consensus reads, "[a] clumsy and scattered comedy with a poorly executed script".
+On Metacritic, the film has a score of 33 out of 100 based on reviews from 26 critics, indicating "generally unfavorable" reviews.

-Todd McCarthy of Variety magazine called the film "dismally unfunny" and questions "if any director could have surmounted the script’s limitations" and of the acting performances he says "only Garofalo and Ben Affleck manage to project any wit that cracks through the prevailing humorlessness."
+Todd McCarthy of Variety called the film "dismally unfunny" and questions "if any director could have surmounted the script's limitations" and of the acting performances he says "only Garofalo and Ben Affleck manage to project any wit that cracks through the prevailing humorlessness."

 Mick LaSalle of the San Francisco Chronicle gave it a positive review, saying "200 Cigarettes doesn't have a bad scene or a false note.
 The picture is a succession of pointed little moments, nicely written by Shana Larsen and acted with comic assurance and sensitivity."